UbiquityRobotics/ubiquity_launches/README.md

 ROS currently only runs under Ubuntu and its variants (e.g.
 Kubuntu, Xubuntu, Lubuntu, etc.)  No other operating system options are currently supported by the ROS community.
-Thus the development processor must run one of these.
+Thus, the development processor must run one of these.

 The development processor must be a 64-bit x86 hardware architecture processor.
 You can either run some flavor of Ubuntu natively on the processor, or you can run a different operating system (e.g. Windows, MacOS, Solaris, etc.) and run [VirtualBox](https://www.virtualbox.org/) to run the Ubuntu operating system.
 Neither 32-bit processors nor other virtual machines (e.g. VMWare,  Parallels, etc.) are supported.

 To be consistent, the VirtualBox image that we recommend has [Lubuntu](/http://lubuntu.net/) installed on it.